Adherence to reality

 Forgotten gestures and spaces

-Standard projects ignore what happens every day.
-The sleeping area, bathroom, wardrobe, kitchen: intensely lived spaces, often treated with insufficient attention.
-We map the gestures that matter.
-Kitchen layout affects daily quality more than many aesthetic choices.
-How breakfast is prepared, where bags are set down upon returning home, how the evening routine is organised: details that guide distribution and provisions.
-A momentary desire and a genuine need are distinguished through dialogue.
-We evaluate the weight of each request based on the object and the person.
-A whim may generate regret over time.
-A stable need deserves space and attention.
+Serial projects ignore what happens every day.
+Bedrooms, bathroom, dressing room and kitchen are rooms lived in with intensity and often treated carelessly.
+We map the gestures that count, because the layout of the kitchen affects daily quality more than many aesthetic choices, from how breakfast is prepared to where bags are set down on returning, through to the evening routine, details that orient layout and provisions.
+A passing desire and a real need are told apart in conversation, and we weigh each request by the object and the person.
+A passing whim prepares regret, a stable need deserves space and attention.

 From general to particular

-The project takes shape through increasingly precise approximations.
-We start from an overall vision and proceed toward detail.
-We dedicate space to the wardrobe, envision it in approximate form, then based on the client's habits we design the internal compartments.
-The same method applies to every room: first the structure, then what makes it functional for those who will use it.
-We propose few options, with declared logic.
-Too many alternatives disperse the energy of discussion and slow decisions.
-The project maintains a coherent narrative.
-When the client proposes references foreign to the defined language, we contextualise them to reveal any incompatibilities.
+The project takes shape by ever more precise approximations, from an overall vision towards the detail.
+We dedicate a space to the dressing room, trace first its overall figure, then, on the client’s habits, draw its internal compartments, and the same method holds for every room, first the structure, then what makes it functional for those who will use it.
+We propose few options, with a declared logic, because too many alternatives disperse the energy of the dialogue and slow decisions.
+When a reference sits outside the defined language, we verify together its compatibility with the design.

 Proportions and thresholds